 How Many Different Question Types Does ProProfs Support?

-View a quiz example showing these 8 question types or read on to learn more about them.
+Or take this sample quiz that has every question type or read on to learn more about them.

 Learners select one option from a list of many options.
-This is a popular choice for reinforcing simple concepts such as word meanings in a “vocabulary quiz".
+It is famous for reinforcing simple concepts such as word meanings in a “vocabulary quiz.”

-Tip* All the answer choices including the correct one is visible to learners, so make sure the wrong answers are not completely "made-up" making it obvious to learners.
+Tip* All the answer choices, including the correct one, are visible to learners, so make sure the wrong answers are not entirely “made-up”, making it evident to learners.

 Learners write their answers in an essay box.
-Word limits and size of the box (height and width) can be set by you to create short or long answer questions.
+You can set word limits and the size of the box (height and width) to create short or long answer questions.
 The answer is manually graded by you using our manual grading system.

-Note* Essay type question allows rich text editor for quiz takers to be able to format text using Word-like editing feature in advance section of Essay type question.
+Note* The Essay type question allows a rich text editor for quiz takers to format text using a Word-like editing feature in the advanced section of the Essay type question.

 Learners select one or more options from a list of options.
-Learners can select any number of options as there can be more than one correct answer.
+Learners can choose any number of options as more than one correct answer can be.

-Tip* This is the ideal question type to use when there are more than one or two correct answers.
-You can also use partial grading to award learners partial points for selecting an answer, which is not completely incorrect.
+Tip* This is the ideal question type to use when more than one or two correct answers.
+You can also use partial grading to award learners partial points for selecting a response that is not entirely incorrect.

 Learners type in the answer into a blank (textbox).
-The answer is automatically compared with a choice of correct answers provided by you.
-If a match is found, the answer is graded by the computer as correct.
+The response is automatically compared with a choice of correct answers provided by you.
+If a match is found, the computer grades the answer as valid.

-Tip* Use "Fill-in-the-blanks” question type if the anticipated answers are open-ended.
-If there is only one possible answer, then this question-type is not the ideal one to be used.
+Tip* Use the “Fill-in-the-blanks” question if the anticipated answers are open-ended.
+If there is only one possible answer, then this question type is not the ideal one to use.

-This is similar to a multiple choice question type; the difference is that learners are presented with only two choices or statements, one of which is true or false.
+It is similar to a multiple-choice question type; the difference is that learners are presented with only two choices or statements, one of which is true or false.